Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

        price -> Price at which the lot was bought.
 This would be integer.
-                We will use lowest possible currency denomination (Cents, Paisa etc) quantity -> Total quantity of the lot type -> Type of security.
+                We will use lowest possible currency denomination (Cents, Paisa etc) quantity -> Total quantity of the lot lotValue -> Total cost of the lot purchased.
+This is the actually the product of quantity and price. i.e (quantity * price) type -> Type of security.
 For our case, it would be 'EQUITY'

 4. Stock: This holds the information of the security or stock listed at the stock exchange.
 We will hold very basic details like name, code etc